i42output/neoGFX/README.md

 ![](https://raw.githubusercontent.com/FlibbleMr/neogfx/master/neoGFX.png)

 # Introduction
-neoGFX is a cross-platform C++ GUI/game library. neoGFX is still a work in progress (incomplete) so is not yet suitable for making GUI apps or games.
+neoGFX is a cross-platform C++ GPU-based GUI/game library. neoGFX is still a work in progress (incomplete) so is not yet suitable for making GUI apps or games.
 Currently neogfx has only been built for and tested on Windows.

+# Features
+- full exception safety;
+- support for stack, member sub-object and heap allocated widgets;
+- all strings are UTF-8;
+- uses standard C++ data types including using standard string classes and containers from the C++ standard library and Boost instead of non-standard proprietary ones;
+- no baggage: neoGFX is a pure GUI library;-
+- support for OpenGL, DirectX and Vulkan.

 # Roadmap